cbm4scale/CBM-CPU/README.md

-# CBM4Scale
+# CBM-CPU

-CBM4Scale is a high-performance implementation of Graph Neural Networks (GNNs) using the Compressed Binary Matrix (CBM) format, optimized for Intel CPUs.
+CBM-CPU is a high-performance implementation of Graph Neural Networks (GNNs) using the Compressed Binary Matrix (CBM) format, optimized for Intel CPUs.
 This project provides efficient implementations of popular GNN architectures including Graph Convolutional Networks (GCN), GraphSAGE, and Graph Isomorphism Networks (GIN) using both parallel and sequential processing.

 Key features:
 - Custom CBM format implementation optimized for sparse matrix operations